eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 We create a loop which we will exit as soon as someone presses CTRL+c and our signal handler sets shutdown to true.
-If this happens `markForDestruction` turns the `waitset.wait()` into an empty non blocking method and makes sure that we do not wait until infinity.
+If this happens `markForDestruction` turns the `waitset.wait()` into an empty non-blocking method and makes sure that we do not wait until infinity.

 ```cpp